-The Quality Assurance Policy for the Tumaini University Dar es Salaam College is expected to be conceived and instituted this October 2013.
-The establishment and deployment of this policy marks a distinct step forward in the formalisation and improvement of quality assurance at the Tumaini University Dar es Salaam College.
-The quality assurance policy document represents a statement of intent by the College regarding the quality of its services and products.
+The Quality Assurance Policy for the Dar es Salaam Tumaini University is expected to be conceived and instituted this October 2013.
+The establishment and deployment of this policy marks a distinct step forward in the formalisation and improvement of quality assurance at the Dar es Salaam University.
+The quality assurance policy document represents a statement of intent by the University regarding the quality of its services and products.

-It spells out in general terms what the College intends to do in order to maintain acceptable quality standards and continually improve the same in the implementation of its core mission activities of teaching/learning, research and consultancy as well as administrative and support services.
+It spells out in general terms what the University intends to do in order to maintain acceptable quality standards and continually improve the same in the implementation of its core mission activities of teaching/learning, research and consultancy as well as administrative and support services.
 The policy emphasizes self assessment to maintain and improve quality.
-According to its provisions, each directorate, faculty department, unit, and any other office operating under the umbrella of TUDARCO is responsible for carrying out this process systematically and continuously, based on rationally established and widely disseminated performance standards.
-The Policy assigns responsibilities to all TUDARCo stakeholders' staff and students.
+According to its provisions, each directorate, School department, unit, and any other office operating under the umbrella of DarTU is responsible for carrying out this process systematically and continuously, based on rationally established and widely disseminated performance standards.
+The Policy assigns responsibilities to all DarTU stakeholders" staff and students.